Archibald Grimké: Career

-Archibald Grimké lived and worked in the Hyde Park neighborhood of Boston area most of his career.
+Archibald Grimké lived and worked in the Hyde Park neighborhood of the Boston area for most of his career.
 Beginning in the 1880s, he began to get active in politics and speaking out about the rise of white supremacy following the end of Reconstruction in the South.
-From 1883 to 1885 he was editor of the Hub, a Republican newspaper that tried to attract black readers.
-Archibald supported equal rights for blacks, both in the paper and in public lectures, which were popular in the nineteenth century.
-He became increasingly active in politics, and was chosen for the Republican Party's state convention in 1884.
+From 1883 to 1885, he was editor of the Hub, a Republican newspaper for African-American readers.
+Archibald supported equal rights for blacks in the papers and public lectures, which were popular in the nineteenth century.
+He became increasingly active in politics and was chosen for the Republican Party's state convention in 1884.
 That year he was also appointed to the board of Westborough Insane Hospital, a state hospital.
 Archibald became involved in the women's rights movement, which his aunts had supported, and addressed it in the Hub.
-He was elected as president of the Massachusetts Woman Suffrage Association.
+He was elected president of the Massachusetts Woman Suffrage Association.
 Believing that the Republicans were not doing enough, he left the party in 1886.
 In 1889, he joined the staff of the Boston Herald as a special writer.

-In the South, the situation for Blacks was deteriorating, and Archibald continued the struggle against racism, allying at times with other major leaders of the day.
+In the South, the situation for Blacks was deteriorating, and Archibald continued the struggle against racism, allying at times with other prominent leaders of the day.
 He had also become involved in Frederick Douglass' National Council of Colored People, a predecessor to the NAACP, which grappled with issues of education for blacks, especially in the South.
 Archibald disagreed with Booker T. Washington about emphasizing industrial and agricultural education for freedmen (the South still had a primarily agricultural economy).
-He believed there needed to be opportunities for academic and higher education such as he had.
+He believed there needed to be academic and higher education opportunities like he had.